 Employee Stock Option Fund is a San Mateo, California-based venture capital investment firm founded in 2012.
 It provides cash advances to employees participating in equity incentive plans to exercise private company stock options and cover associated taxes, enabling liquidity while preserving upside.
 The firm emphasizes rigorous due diligence and a fast transaction protocol to evaluate and close deals, and it focuses on technology sector investments across the United States, with roughly 500 million dollars under management.

-New Stack Ventures is an early-stage venture capital firm based in Chicago, founded in 2015.
-It focuses on pre-seed and seed investments, typically backing rounds from approximately $300,000 to $2 million.
-The firm seeks opportunities across sectors including business-to-business software, fintech, healthcare, ecommerce, legacy industrials, manufacturing, construction, and logistics.
+New Stack Ventures is an early-stage venture capital firm based in Chicago, Illinois, founded in 2015.
+It targets pre-seed and seed investments, typically committing between $300,000 and $2 million to startups.
+The firm backs companies across sectors such as B2B software as a service (SaaS), fintech, healthcare, ecommerce, legacy industrials, manufacturing, construction, and logistics.